Please see below for the latest advice and information for residents during the coronavirus (COVID-19) outbreak.

 If you already receive help towards your housing costs and need further assistance you can make an application to our Discretionary Housing Payment Fund.

-If you fall into one of the following categories, you should claim Housing Benefit.
+If you fall into one of the following three categories, you can claim Housing Benefit from the Council.

 If you already receive Housing Benefit and need further help, please see Extra Financial Help to make an application for Discretionary Housing Payments.